GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Search Design

-The \ac{DNS} catalog reports neutron star masses in the source frame, while the search pipeline observes events in the detector frame, requiring a redshift correction.
-This effect is small, as detected \ac{DNS} systems, notably GW170817, have redshifts below $\sim 0.1$ \citep{LIGOScientific:2017vwq}.
-We account for cosmological redshift in our population model by sampling simulated \ac{DNS} events in the comoving frame.
-Component masses in the source frame are drawn from a joint two-component Gaussian distribution in $(m_1,m_2)$, with $m_2 \leq m_1$ and $m_2/m_1 > 0.5$.
-Redshifts are sampled from the distribution $p(z) \propto \mathcal{R}(z)\frac{dV_c}{dz}\frac{1}{1+z}$ \citep{Essick:2025zed, Ye:2021klk, KAGRA:2021duu, gwtc4-pop} assuming a constant source-frame merger rate and uniformity in comoving volume.
+The \ac{DNS} catalog lists neutron star masses in the source frame, whereas the search pipeline observes the \ac{GW} signals in the detector frame, necessitating a redshift correction.
+This effect is minor for detected \ac{DNS} systems, such as GW170817, with redshifts below $\sim 0.1$ \citep{LIGOScientific:2017vwq}, and is incorporated in our population model by sampling simulated events in the comoving frame.
+Additionally, we account for the mass distribution within binary systems by constructing source component masses $(m_1, m_2)$ drawn from a joint two-component Gaussian distribution, subject to $m_2 \le m_1$ and $m_2/m_1 \geq 0.5$:

+where $w$, $\mu_1$, $\sigma_1$, $\mu_2$, $\sigma_2$ are numerically obtained from the fitting result of Eq \ref{eq:two_component_gaussian}. $\mathcal A$ serves as the normalization factor determined by the constraints on $m_1$ and $m_2$.

+Redshifts are sampled from $p(z) \propto \mathcal{R}(z)\frac{dV_c}{dz}\frac{1}{1+z}$ assuming a constant source-frame merger rate and uniformity in comoving volume \citep{Essick:2025zed, Ye:2021klk, KAGRA:2021duu, gwtc4-pop}.
 The comoving volume element $dV_c/dz$ is evaluated under the standard cosmology \citep{Planck:2015fie}, following \citet{Ye:2021klk, Essick:2025zed}.
-We impose a sensitivity cutoff based on the measured \ac{LIGO} \ac{O4a} performance \citep{gwtc4-intro}, requiring a minimum network \ac{SNR} of 8.0, yielding the projected high-\ac{SNR} \ac{DNS} population in the detector frame.
-We perform the sampling using the \texttt{monte-carlo-vt} \citep{Essick2025a} and \texttt{gw-distributions} \citep{Essick2025b} software packages.
-Assuming that the redshift-corrected distribution remains well described by a two-component Gaussian, we re-fit the sampled distribution, obtaining the following parameter values: $w=0.7137$, $\mu_1=1.372$, $\mu_2=1.534$, $\sigma_1=0.05768$, and $\sigma_2=0.09102$.
-Fig.~\ref{fig:dns_population} shows the measured neutron star masses in the source frame, the simulated neutron star masses in the detector frame, and the corresponding two-component Gaussian fit.
-In the full mass-model term of the ranking statistic, the population model is further weighted by template migration and volume factors \citep{Ray:2023nhx, Fong2018}.
+For the sampling range, we adopt a source-frame mass interval extending $3\sigma$ below the first peak and $2\sigma$ above the second, corresponding to a detector-frame range of $[1.190, 1.753]~M_\odot$.
+We impose a sensitivity cutoff based on the measured \ac{LIGO} \ac{O4a} performance \citep{gwtc4-intro}, requiring a minimum network \ac{SNR} of 8.0.
+This yields the projected high-\ac{SNR} \ac{DNS} population within the comoving volume.
+Sampling is performed using the \texttt{monte-carlo-vt} \citep{Essick2025a} and \texttt{gw-distributions} \citep{Essick2025b} software packages.
+Figure~\ref{fig:dns_population} shows the sampled primary and secondary detector-frame masses.